- Type of qualification

 You will need to provide the following documents.
 These are to meet the requirements set down by the Nursing Council of New Zealand for registration as a nurse in New Zealand (in terms of your good character and fitness to be a nurse):

-• a curriculum vitae of approximately three pages, which should include your academic and work history
+- a curriculum vitae of approximately 3 pages, which should include your academic and work history

-• provide details of two character referees – these must not be family or friends.
-An employer or manager would be ideal
+- provide details of 2 character referees.
+Your referees must not be family or friends.
+An employer, manager or community representative would be ideal.
+We may request an additional referee.

 Once you have been accepted into the Master of Clinical Practice (Nursing)